Drowning In Parenting Advice? Here's Some Advice For That

 "But then there's a really important second step, which is to combine that with what is going to work for your family," she says.

-For instance, when she first brought her baby daughter home, she knew the American Academy of Pediatrics recommends that your baby sleep in your room, ideally for the whole first year, as part of their safe infant sleeping environment guidance.
+For instance, when she first brought her baby daughter home, she knew the American Academy of Pediatrics recommends that your baby sleep in your room, ideally for the whole first year, as part of its safe infant sleeping environment guidance.

-"My husband did one day with our older daughter and he was like, 'I can't believe it's making those noises.'
-He just couldn't do it, he wouldn't sleep," she says.
+"My husband did one day with our older daughter, and he was like, 'I can't believe it's making those noises.'
+He just couldn't do it.
+He wouldn't sleep," she says.
 Room sharing for a full year was just not workable for her family.

-With Cribsheet, Emily Oster is trying to make parents less confused, more confident in their choices, and less judgmental of other parents who make different choices.
-Reading the book, that feels surprisingly achievable.
+With Cribsheet, Oster is trying to make parents less confused, more confident in their choices and less judgmental of other parents who make different choices.
+Reading the book makes that feel surprisingly achievable.
 Laying out the research really strips these decisions of their drama, and you end up wondering why it all felt so overwhelming in the first place.

 When the time came to break out the solid foods with my baby, we did mashed sweet potato.
-A few months into it, emboldened by Oster's book, we've gotten adventurous: this weekend at our seder, baby even had a bit of brisket smushed up with horseradish.
+A few months into it, emboldened by Oster's book, we've gotten adventurous: This weekend at our Seder, baby even had a bit of brisket smushed up with horseradish.